 which is a quasi-Hamiltonian $G$-space studied in \cite[Section 2.2]{bal:21}.
 Taking $m=n=1$ gives

-which is the restriction of the groupoid $\D$ to the regular locus. \end{example}
+which is the restriction of the groupoid $\D$ to the regular locus of $G$. \end{example}

-Under the multiplicative Moore--Tachikawa correspondence, the space $\mathfrak{Z}_{m,n}$ should be thought of as an open dense subset of the variety associated with the genus-0 cobordism from $m$ circles to $n$ circles.
-Accordingly, the composition of $\mathfrak{Z}_{m, n}$ and $\mathfrak{Z}_{n, k}$, which is given by quasi-Hamiltonian reduction of the fusion product relative to the diagonal $\Gad^n$-action, should be isomorphic to $\mathfrak{Z}_{m, k}$.
+Under the conjectural multiplicative Moore--Tachikawa correspondence, the space $\mathfrak{Z}_{m,n}$ is expected to be an open dense subset of the variety associated with the genus-0 cobordism from $m$ circles to $n$ circles.
+Accordingly, the composition of $\mathfrak{Z}_{m, n}$ and $\mathfrak{Z}_{\tm, \tn}$ corresponding to gluing one of the $n$ and $\tm$ circles, which is given by quasi-Hamiltonian reduction of the fusion product relative to the diagonal $G$-action, should be isomorphic to $\mathfrak{Z}_{m + \tm - 1, n + \tn - 1}$.
 The rest of this section is devoted to the proof of this fact.